sporcina/dynamodb-connector/doc/sample.md

 ### Step 3: Create a Table

 Now we're going to create some Mule work flows that demonstrate some of the DyanamoDB Connector features.
-We will use the HTTP endpoint to invoke our flows.
+We will use the HTTP endpoint to invoke our flows, and save some fake customer data to a new DynamoDB table.
 If you wish you can use a different endpoint, though they are not covered in this tutorial.

 *   Select the **Message Flow** tab
-*   From the Palette tool bar on the right side of the screen, under the "Endpoints" section, drag and drop an **HTTP** endpoint in to the flow
+*   From the Palette tool bar on the right side of the screen, under the "Endpoints" section, drag and drop an **HTTP** endpoint in to the Message Flow canvas
 *   Rename the flow from "dynamodbdemoFlow1" to "CreateTableFlow" by right-clicking on the text and selecting **Rename**
 *   Select the HTTP endpoint to display its property window at the bottom of the screen
 *   In the path field, type in **createTable**